MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-server-to-server-authentication.md

 #### Step 4: Register the SharePoint application principal object ID with SharePoint Server
 <a name="step6"> </a>

-This step registers the SharePoint application principal object ID with the on-premises SharePoint Application Management Service, which allows SharePoint Server to authenticate to SharePoint using OAuth.
+This step registers the SharePoint application principal object ID with the on-premises SharePoint Application Management Service, which allows SharePoint Server to authenticate to SharePoint in Microsoft 365 using OAuth.

 From the PowerShell command prompt, type the following commands.